Counterexamples in 4-manifold topology: Counterexamples

 It remains to prove the assertion that every orientation-preserving homotopy self-equivalence of $\RP^3$ is homotopic to the identity.
-This can be proven via obstruction theory.
-The obstruction to iteratively defining a homotopy on the $k$ cells of $\RP^3 \times [0,1]$, relative to the subspace $\RP^3 \times\{0,1\}$ where the homotopy is already defined, lies in For $k=2$, the obstruction vanishes because both maps induce the identity on $\pi_1(\RP^3)\cong\Z/2$.
-Since $\pi_2(\RP^3) = \pi_2(S^3) =0$ the remaining obstruction lies in
+This can be proven via obstruction theory, by iteratively extending a map defined on $\RP^3\times \{0,1\}$ to $\RP^3\times [0,1]$.
+Since the target $\RP^3$ is path connnected, there is no obstruction to extending over the relative $1$-cells of $\RP^3\times [0,1]$, i.e.\ to defining the homotopy on the $0$-cells of $\RP^3$.
+For $k\geq 2$, the obstruction to extending over the relative $k$-cells of $\RP^3 \times [0,1]$ lies in For $k=2$, the obstruction vanishes because both maps induce the identity on $\pi_1(\RP^3)\cong\Z/2$.
+Since $\pi_2(\RP^3) = \pi_2(S^3) =0$, the remaining obstruction lies in

 The obstruction measures the difference in the degrees of the two maps.
 Since both are degree 1, the obstruction vanishes and the assertion is proved. \end{proof}

 \begin{proposition} Let $L$ and $L'$ be homotopy equivalent lens spaces that are not homeomorphic.
 The manifolds $L\times S^1$ and $L'\times S^1$ are not topologically $h$-cobordant. \end{proposition}